 - Memory aid

-We already know caffeine has a positive impact on our cognitive function, but did you know that it may actually help improve your memory?
+We already know it has a positive impact on our cognitive function, but did you know that it may actually help improve your memory?

 In a recent article from Medical News Today, it was suggested that an intake of 200mg of caffeine each day could serve to boost your long-term memory function in a big way.